TC Tourism helped with trip planning and passes for some of the activities mentioned below. All opinions are my own.

 WHERE TO STAY IN TRAVERSE CITY WITH KIDS

 There are a multitude of places to stay in Traverse City with kids.
 These are the few that I have personal experience with and can heartily recommend:

-- Grand Traverse Resort – Condos to accomodate all family sizes.
-Includes pools, beach and activities to keep you hopping.
+- Grand Traverse Resort – Condos to accommodate all family sizes.
+Includes pools, beach, and activities to keep you hopping.

 - Great Wolf Lodge – Big suites for families plus the perk of an indoor water park.